Phillips Idowu: Personal life

 Idowu was educated at Brunel University London, where he studied sports sciences.

 Idowu is known to the public for his eccentric personality, sporting a variety of hair colours, an array of facial piercings and trademark booming laugh.
 Other than triple jump, Idowu also enjoys basketball.
 He has a daughter, D'Karma (born 2007), and a son, Prince (born 2010).
 Both his parents are Nigerian.

 In 2013, Idowu joined Jack Dee, Dara Ó Briain, Greg James, Melanie C and Chelsee Healey in Through Hell and High Water, a Comic Relief challenge which involved British celebrities canoeing the most difficult rapids of the Zambezi River.
-They raised over one £1 million for the charity.
+They raised over £1 million for the charity.
 He also appeared in the 2013 edition of Celebrity MasterChef, being eliminated in the second round.

 In 2013 Idowu was banned from driving for two years and ordered to complete 50 hours community service after being caught drink driving by police.